DiceDB/docs/src/content/docs/commands/HLEN.md

 ---
 title: HLEN
-description: Documentation for the Redis command HLEN
+description: Documentation for the DiceDB command HLEN
 ---

-# DiceDB Command: HLEN

-## Overview

 The `HLEN` command in DiceDB is used to obtain the number of fields contained within a hash stored at a specified key.
 This command is particularly useful for understanding the size of a hash and for performing operations that depend on the number of fields in a hash.